shubham-alavni/java-course/NOTES.md

 ### what is interface in Java?
 Explain in detail
 ### why interface is used in Java?
 Explain in detail
 ### what is the difference between abstract class and interface in Java?
+- An abstract class can have both abstract and non-abstract methods, while an interface can only have abstract methods.
+- A class can extend only one abstract class, but it can implement multiple interfaces.
+- An abstract class can have instance variables, constructors, and static methods, while an interface cannot.
+- An abstract class can have protected and default access modifiers, while an interface can only have public access modifiers.
+- Use case: Use an abstract class when you want to provide a common implementation for multiple classes.
+Use an interface when you want to define a contract that multiple classes can implement.
+- Example: An abstract class `Shape` with a method `draw()` and an interface `Drawable` with a method `draw()`.
 ### multiple inheritance in Java using interface
 ### what is callback method in Java?
 Explain in detail
 ### is it mandatory to implement all methods of an interface in concrete class?